jeff665547/Project-ChipImgProc/doc/modules/installation.md

 [TOC]

+There are three ways to use ChipImgProc:

+1. Use CMake and directly import by package manager
+2. Manually build and import by g++.
+3. Manually build and import by MSVC.

+We're highly recommended to use package manager because manually link the third party library and figure out all dependencies up to the system API is a dirty work.

+Use package manager to automatically maintain the dependencies may save a lot of time.

 Use package manager
 ===================

-To use the Hunter package manager, all upstream will be built, user no need to build ChipImgProc before user project develop.
+To use the Hunter package manager, all upstream will be built, user no need to build ChipImgProc before user project.

-It may takes several minutes to build upstream dependencies, but it only happened in the first time build.
+It may takes several minutes to build upstream dependencies, this only happens at the first time you build.

-The reason we use CMake + MinGW + Hunter package manager is because ChipImgProc as a library package it is required to support multiple platform, include:
+The reason we use CMake + gcc + Hunter package manager is to support multiple platforms, which include:

 * Linux x86 64/32bit
 * Linux ARM
 * Windows x84/64

-And of course cross compiling.
+and of course cross compiling (for example compile ARM binary on x86 machine).
-In this case, we need a way to lock upstream which should not be bother by platform owned library and use GNU compiler which is most portable in syntax level.
+In this case, we need a way to lock the dependencies which should not be bothered by platform self-owned library.

+In addition, GNU compiler is the most portable compiler in syntax level.

 Requirements
 ------------

 * Your project must be a CMake project
+* For MinGW, g++ + Windows
-* GCC >= 7.3 (7.3 is recommended and well tested)
+  * g++ >= 7.3 (7.3 is recommended and well tested)
   * CMake >= 3.13
-* MSVC <= v141 build tool
+  * MSVC <= v14.1 build tool
+* For Linux g++
+  * g++ >= 7.3 (7.3 is recommended and well tested)
+  * CMake >= 3.13
+* For MSVC, Windows + MSVC 15.9
+  * g++ >= 7.3 (7.3 is recommended and well tested)
+  * CMake >= 3.13
+  * MSVC >= v15.9 **and** <= v14.1 (both needed)

-The main library compiler is GCC, MSVC is required by Boost build flow.
+The MSVC 14.1 is required by Boost 1.69 build flow.
+By hacking the Boost build code, we found:

+* Boost build a build engine and use the build engine to build the Boost code.
+* The build tool used to build build engine and Boost code can be different.
+* The build script used to build the Boost build engine is unable to detect the MSVC > v14.1

+Therefore, we use v14.1 to build the build engine and the build engine call the v15.9 to build Boost code.

 Hunter configuration
 --------------------